-Paved and unpaved trail surfaces offer advantages and disadvantages for various objectives, however it should be noted that that there are many nationally known rail to trail and other linear trails that are unpaved and are still accessible and popular with residence and visitors.
+Paved and unpaved trail surfaces offer advantages and disadvantages for various objectives, however it should be noted that that there are many nationally known rail to trail and other linear trails that are unpaved and are still accessible and popular with residents and visitors.
 Paving is not a prerequisite for success.

-Based on a variety of factors and project stakeholder input there does not seem to currently be a desire to pave the trail from Ashton to West Yellowstone.
-South of Ashton, paving the Ashton to Tetonia portion and new gap closure segments all the way into Grand Teton National Park appears to be reasonable and desirable by those concerned.
+Based on a variety of factors and project stakeholder input there does not seem to currently be a desire to pave the shared motorized trail segments from Ashton to West Yellowstone.
+South of Ashton, paving the Ashton to Tetonia portion and new gap closure segments all the way into Grand Teton National Park appears to be reasonable and desired by those concerned.